COVID-19 Safety Protocols

 Eating and Drinking

 At this time, food is not permitted with gatherings/meetings/events held inside.
 However, students, faculty, and staff may bring in a personal beverage and unmask briefly while consuming it.
 To remain consistent with the UConn Health Universal Masking Protocol, unmasking periods for consuming beverages should be no longer than absolutely necessary.
-Individuals may eat together outside if 6 ft. social distancing is maintained.
+Individuals may eat together outside.
 Source of food (purchased from Morrison or from outside) is not considered.

 Apart from parameters outlined in the Common Space Use Policy, UConn Health meeting rooms, auditoriums, and other spaces are all open for request to book at this time.
 Meetings and events may be booked up to the capacity limits of the room/space requested.
 The Campus Planning, Design and Construction department and the Parking, Transportation and Event Services/Room Scheduling department can help provide room capacity limits, if needed.